2007–08 Barnsley F.C. season: FA Cup

+League Cup

 Preparation for 2007/08

 At the end of the season, Barnsley announced the release of first team members Antony Kay, Neil Austin, and Marc Richards.
 Strikers Daniel Nardiello and Paul Hayes then left to join QPR and Scunthorpe United, respectively.
 Paul Heckingbottom also agreed a loan move to his former club Bradford City, until the end of January.
 Manager Simon Davey was quite prolific in the summer transfer window, bringing in no less than fourteen new players and spending around £1 million, the majority of this on three strikers.